Red Bourbon cherries growing on Gloria Rodriguez’s Finca Nejapa in the Apaneca-Ilamatepec growing region, El Salvador. Courtesy of Chromatic Coffee.

 Characterizing the Classic

 But there is considerable range and difference among the pleasures offered by these coffees.
 Reasons for these differences are difficult to even hypothesize, much less determine.
-Although, as always, we can take a look at both processing technique and tree variety for hints.
+Although, as always, we can take a look at both processing method and tree variety for hints.

 Processing and the Classic Cup